-The 3rd of February in Japan is Setsubun, a day marking the end of winter, and the start of spring.
+Setsubun is a day in Japan marking the end of winter, and the start of spring.
+It is observed between the 2nd and 4th of February.

 Roasted soybeans called Fuku Mame (“Happiness Beans”) are bought and thrown to chase away evil spirits and bring good luck.
 The throwing of the soybeans is called “Mame Maki” (with “mame” meaning “beans”.)

 You open the doors and windows of your house and throw beans around inside, saying, “Oni wa Soto — Fuku wa Uchi (Get out Bad Spirit!
 Come in Happiness!)
 You also throw some beans out the door.
 In the house, after you throw them, you pick them up and eat them — for luck, you should eat as many as you are years old.